Overview

 • HITL review flags for ambiguous or low-confidence outputs

-• Zero non-standard dependencies (Pydantic + standard library only)
+• Minimal dependencies (Pydantic + standard library only)

 • pipeline-watcher-site: optional companion for turning logs into navigable HTML